Check your email or the flybuys website or app to see if you are eligible for this promotion.

 Virgin also lets you pool status credits between family members, which can accelerate your ascent to Gold or Platinum.

-Whilst Qantas does have the advantage of belonging to the oneworld alliance, Virgin has reciprocal agreements with quite a few airlines typically used by Australian travellers, such as Singapore Airlines, Etihad and Delta.
+Whilst Qantas does have the advantage of belonging to the oneworld alliance, Virgin has reciprocal agreements with quite a few airlines typically used by Australia-based travellers, such as Singapore Airlines, Etihad and Delta.

 3. Be aware of the difference between award miles and status credits/tier miles